CLR-MO/standard-coding/README.md

 -	any PHP code after HTML must start with at least 1 tab indentation
 -	any multi line PHP code must have it's `<?` and `?>` on lines to themselves
 -	any logic lines must maintain their own indentation, specific to the PHP logic, and separate from the HTML indentation

+# JS
+## This
+Sometimes the parent `this` must be used.
+Further, some times some parent's `this` even further up must be used.
+To do this, the parent assigns `this` to some variable usable within the child context.
+The naming of the arbitrary parent's `this` can be one of two things
+1.	`that`.
+Usually there is only a need to get a single parent's `this`, and which parent is expectable.
+If there are multiple levels of `this` required, the additional levels can be identified by appending an incrementer (ex `that2`).
+2.	an identifying name for the parent